RadioAstronomySoftwareGroup/pyuvsim/README.md

 pyuvsim is a comprehensive simulation package for radio interferometers in python.

-A number of analysis tools are available to simulate the output of a radio interferometer (CASA, OSKAR, FHD, PRISim, et al), however each makes numerical approximations to enable speed ups.
-The pyuvsim goal is to provide a simulated instrument output which emphasizes accuracy and extensibility.
+A number of analysis tools are available to simulate the output of a radio interferometer (CASA, OSKAR, FHD, PRISim, et al), however each makes numerical approximations to enable speed ups. pyuvsim's goal is to provide a simulated instrument output which emphasizes accuracy and extensibility.

 # Motivation and Approach
-The two primary pyuvsim goals are interferometer simulation accuracy at the level of precision necessary for 21cm cosmology science, and maximum flexibility in use cases.
+pyuvsim's two primary goals are interferometer simulation accuracy at the level of precision necessary for 21cm cosmology science, and maximum flexibility in use cases.
 Key elements of this approach include:

 1. High level of test coverage including accuracy (design goal is 97%).
 2. Include analytic tests in unittests.